 In return, our community of staff and students, and our Student Resource Centre, which offers essay writing, revision, presentation skills workshops, one-to-one support plus lots more, provides all the back-up you need to excel in your studies.

 You may already be familiar with our academics before you meet them in lectures - core A-level texts are written by us.
 They look at subjects from many different viewpoints, challenging and pushing themselves as much as they will you, ensuring our research and teaching is evolving.

-You explore a range of fascinating topics including culture, citizenship, crime and deviance, the environment, globalisation, health, the media, work, sexualities and intimacies.
+You will explore a range of fascinating topics with us including culture, citizenship, crime and deviance, the environment, globalisation, health, the media, work, sexualities and intimacies.
 We love inquisitive students who ask bold questions, challenge beliefs and get involved in debates.

 "Essex helped me develop in many different ways; it instilled in me confidence both academically and personally."